GDP-ADMIN/grpc-boilerplate/README.md

-# spring-grpc-exploration
+# gRPC exploration

-Masih kacau kodenya
+For examples, navigate to example folder

-run `./gradlew generateProto` to generate grpc stub from proto
+run `./gradlew generateProto` to generate grpc stub from protofile